codaglobal/container-rfp-demo/helm-demo/README.md

   - Rollback the helm deployment (in this case to version 4)
     - `helm rollback helm-demo 4`
         - Notice the change in revision number on `helm list demo`, the rollback is another new version number
-  - To delete the deployment: `helm delete --name demo`
+  - To delete the deployment
+    - `helm delete --name demo`
+  - Package the helm chart into a deployable .tgz file (run from repository root directory)
+    - `helm package  .\helm-demo\`
+      - The package command will read the version information from the Chart and name the .tgz file accordingly

 ## Native Kubernetes Command  Cheat Sheet
   - Check the Kubernetes service/deployment/pod status: